Gay Hotel Shanghai

 16 Top Gay Hotels in Shanghai

-However, if you are wanting to socialize and party on a budget, a backpacker hostel is probably the best choice.
+However, if you want to socialize and party on a budget, a backpacker hostel is probably the best choice.
 They also tend to have more English-speaking staff, and will be able to point you towards a good time.
 A dorm bed will usually cost about ¥70-¥90 ($10-£15), and there are a few great hostels not too far from the gay Shanghai hubs: Rock & Wood International Youth Hostel is a quiet and laid-back option a mere 15-20 minute walk from the grouping of gay bars and clubs in Changning.

 Alternatively, there are quite a few budget options near The Bund, which is ideal if you want to stay close to the tourist spots.
 Bear in mind that while there is a friendly and varied backpacker crowd, hostels in China tend to be a more chill affair than some of the party hostels seen in Europe and Southeast Asia.
 Still, they are a great place to meet travelers with whom you can go out and enjoy the nightlife.